St. Clair Shores, Michigan Therapists

 An Overview of Mental Health in St. Clair Shores, Michigan

-The city of St. Clair Shores was home to French settlers in the early 1700s, when it was called L’anse Creuse.
-Later, in the 1800s, it became part of a town ship, and it was recognized as the largest village in the United States.
+The city of St. Clair Shores was home to French settlers in the early 1700s when it was called L’anse Creuse.
+Later, in the 1800s, it became part of a township and was recognized as the largest village in the United States.
 After World War II, the resort community developed into a suburban city, incorporating as such in 1951.
 It is now 96 percent residential with a variety of public services and activities.
-People seem to enjoy their community, yet a range of mental health concerns hide amongst the residents.
+People seem to enjoy their community, yet a range of mental health concerns hide among the residents.

 If you are a new citizen of this city or a visitor, though, you may see the abundance of enjoyable activities rather than the health obstacles.
-St. Clair Shores is home to many aesthetically pleasing buildings and activities, as well as natural beauty.
-Interesting areas that reflect on history and the character of the city include the Arsenal of Democracy Museum, the Selinski-Green Farmhouse Museum, and the Crocker House Museum.
-Enjoy the architectural complexity of St. Lazarus Servian Orthodox Church and the Edsel and Eleanor Ford House.
+St. Clair Shores is home to many aesthetically pleasing buildings, activities, and natural beauty.
+Interesting areas that reflect on the history and the character of the city include the Arsenal of Democracy Museum, the Selinski-Green Farmhouse Museum, and the Crocker House Museum.
+Enjoy the architectural complexity of St. Lazarus Serbia Orthodox Church and the Edsel and Eleanor Ford House.
 Then head outdoors to explore the magnificent nature at Weigand Park, Lake St. Clair Metropark, and Belle Isle Park.

-Understanding the statistical make-up of the city is the first step to comprehending the mental health concerns that exist.
+Understanding the statistical makeup of the city is the first step to comprehending the existing mental health concerns.
 The population of around 60,000 people is almost exclusively white, with almost 92 percent of residents being Caucasian alone.
 Educational achievement drastically drops off after high school, and close to nine percent of people live in poverty.
 The physical, behavioral, and social health concerns all contribute to the mental obstacles that residents battle.
 Additionally, barriers to health care make it hard to receive needed treatment.

 Mental health concerns may lead to, follow, or be comorbid with physical fitness struggles.
 With a median age of 45, this city has an older population than that of the average United States city.
 Health conditions plague the older population as well as the younger residents of the city.